 - For a request to to go forward during leading from the 2nd position

 - To ask your horse to leave on a circle during circle work

 - To encourage your horse to make a transition to a higher gait

 - To lunge your horse

-Driving aids are therefore aids where you ask your horse to start moving, keep moving, and to move more energetic, etc. With driving aids you also indicate direction.
-The whip provides support for your aids given by your body.
+Driving aids are therefore aids where you ask your horse to start moving, keep moving, move more energetically, etc. With driving aids, you also indicate direction.
+The whip provides support for aids given by your body.

 Physical aids (direct aids)

-– Stroking the horse with the training stick to teach the horse to accept touch
+–Stroking the horse with the training stick to teach him to accept touch

-– Vibrate with the whip against the flanks as a replacement of a leg support during gymnastic groundwork.
+– Vibrating with the whip against the flanks as a replacement of a leg support during gymnastic groundwork.

-– To touch the horse with the whip against the fetlock (joint) to let the horse step under during lunging.
+– Touching the horse with the whip against the fetlock (joint) to ask the horse step under during lunging.

 – Putting the whip against the inner shoulder to take the horse from the inner shoulder during riding.